HEFTIEProject/zarr-benchmarks/docs/index.md

 other compressors there is no variation of read time with compression level.
 For many compressors this is a feature of their design, with a large one-off cost of compressing the data but no slow down in reading the data.
-All the compressors have similar read times of around 1 second, apart from _zstd_ and _gzip_.
+All the compressors have similar read times of around 1 second, apart from _zstd_ and _gzip_ which have significantly slower read times.

 ### Shuffle